jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/SimpleSampleClass.rst

 =====================

-`SimpleSample`_ with an explanation of the used classes and function calls:
+:doc:`SimpleSample <SimpleSample>` with an explanation of the used classes and function calls:

 ::